Information about the College's postgraduate English language requirements, for applications from 2012/13 onwards.

 We check each certificate received against an on-line database of scores maintained by the SELT testers (including IELTS and TOEFL), so we can quickly validate the scores submitted.

 If you are a non-EEA national needing a Tier 4 visa we cannot provide you with a Certificate of Acceptance for Study (CAS) unless you have given us the evidence of English competence required by the UK Border Agency.

 Our requirements for English competence are higher than those required by the UKBA, but the UKBA requirements can be seen on their web site:

-If you do not meet our English requirements at the time of application we may still make you a conditional offer, giving you the opportunity to provide us with evidence later that you have met our English requirements for entry to postgraduate study.
+If you do not meet our English requirements at the time of application we may still make you a conditional offer.
+This gives you the opportunity to provide us with evidence later that you have met our English requirements for entry to postgraduate study.
 Our English entry requirements must be met before study is started.